kumahq/kuma-gui/packages/data/README.md

 ## Components

-- **DataLoader** - Blocking data loader that wraps DataSource and manages loading, connecting, and error states across one or more data sources.
+- **DataSource** - Non-blocking external data fetcher.
-- **DataSink** - Writable data component that manages submission payloads and emits change/error events on write operations.
+- **DataLoader** - Blocking data loader that can use DataSource data and manages loading, connecting, and error states across one or more data sources.
-- **DataSource** - Non-blocking data fetcher that loads data from a URI and emits change and error events, with automatic cleanup via AbortController.
+- **DataSink** - Writing data component, the "save external data" cousin of DataSource.